25+ Important Places to Visit and Learn About Black History in North Carolina

 Read More: Museums in Winston-Salem

-It was once among the South’s largest plantations, has since been transformed into an interactive educational tool.
+It was once among the South’s largest plantations but has since been transformed into an interactive educational tool.
 You can walk around the site and many of its buildings, which are paired with explanatory exhibit markers.

 The Washington Waterfront Underground Railroad Museum details Washington and Beaufort County’s history of slavery.
 Housed in a caboose, the museum’s collection also shares the story of enslaved people in the area who sought freedom from slavery.